Science in Australia Gender Equity at Swinburne

 - collected and analysed staff and student data, and reflected on our current policies and practices

 - engaged with staff and students to identify gaps and opportunities to improve gender equity in STEMM

-- developed and started work towards implementing an action plan to improve our practices, and promote, develop and retain women in STEMM disciplines.
+- developed and started implementing an action plan to improve our practices, and promote, develop and retain women in STEMM disciplines.

 How you can get involved